Skip to Content

 If you’re wondering if synthetic oil is right for your car, you’re not alone.
 The Ford Motor Company recommends using a synthetic blend, called Motorcraft.
 This blend contains about 30 percent synthetic oil.
 It’s a compromise between synthetic and conventional oils, and the best part is, it meets your vehicle’s specifications.
 You can also use a blend of synthetic and conventional oils, if you want to save money and get the benefits of each.

-READ ALSO: What is Lug Pattern Ford F150?
+READ ALSO: Where is the Ford F150 Made?

 It’s important to note that Amsoil doesn’t actually qualify as synthetic oil.
 It’s a Group III oil.
 The synthetic additives in it make it look like it, but they’re not really synthetic.
 Mobil 1 and most other “100% synthetic” oils are Group III.
 It’s important to read the labels carefully, and avoid confusing the terms “100% synthetic” with “100% synthetic.”